bluerobotics/bluerobotics.github.io/brov2/software-setup.md

 **XBox 360 Controller**

+**Note: This driver is unstable for wireless XBox 360 controllers in macOS Sierra.**

 1. Download the driver [here](https://github.com/360Controller/360Controller/releases/download/v0.16.4/360ControllerInstall_0.16.4.dmg).
 For more information on this driver, see the [Readme File.](https://github.com/360Controller/360Controller#about)
 2. Install the XBox 360 controller driver.
 2. Plug in the Windows XBox 360 Wireless Receiver for Windows.